 The problem I was faced with was that the Master's students for one of my technical graduate courses (e-government) were shying away from the design of technology application (a course requirement) - they would rather stick to learning the operation of technology and generally extend applications that were done as case studies in class, they would not venture into converting other applications from their experience.
 As a course requirement, by the end of the course, the students should be able to design unseen e-government applications.
 During the literature survey, I realized that I somehow need to get students to reflect on the use of technology.
 Many researchers reported that use of wiki to support classroom teaching may get students to reflect - if wiki-based assignments were structured appropriately.
 The next question was therefore how should the wiki be structured?

 A researcher warned that wiki participation by students is not automatic - students cannot be left to their own devices and be expected to participate.
 Each wiki session must not only be planned in detail, or scripted, to achieve participation, as much as possible all assessments should be wiki based.
 This is where the course HMOA5403 "Online Instructional Assessment" helped.
 I had designed a wiki based assessment (assessment1, assessment2) for one of my tasks.
 This gave me ideas on how to use wiki-based-assessment to support the face-to-face class.
 So I took a bold step and decided to allocate 70% of the course grade to wiki-based-assessment.
 Each face-to-face class or session was followed up by wiki based tasks.
 The students were started off with simple tasks.
 To give students additional opportunities for reflection, most classroom tasks were repeated in the wiki.
 The simplest of wiki tasks consisted of documenting what was done in class.
 Marks were given for proper documentation.
 Other tasks in the wiki consisted of challenging and defending e-government applications.
-This mixture of blended class design was delivered to the 3rd batch of Masters students and the results compared with the previous 2nd batch of students.
-At the end of each course, the students were asked about their own perception about their abilities as designers of e-government systems in an online survey.
-The differences in the responses from the two batches shown in the two figures shown.
-The figure above shows the response by the 3rd batch.
+This mixture of blended class design was delivered to t

 The figure on the left shows the response of the previous or the 2nd batch of students who were not given the blended class treatment.
 There is degree of shift in the perception of the students - from 2.67 to 4.1 (averages calculated on the basis of a Likert scale of 1 - 5).
 From my own point of view conducting the blended lessons was hard work - each student had to be followed up to ensure adequate participation in the wiki.
 It was however one of the most satisfying courses of my life.
 The entire research work is reported in the thesis.
 I am grateful to my supervisor, Dr Ravichandran Purushothaman, for guiding me throughout the research work, to OUM (Open University Malaysia), the organizers, my colleagues for their comments and support throughout the course and Prof Abtar for designing and facilitating the purely online course.